-If you’re considering placing an outdoor surveillance system around your home, you should invest some time learning the surveillance laws pertaining to you and your property.
+If you’re considering placing an outdoor surveillance system around your home, you should invest some time learning home security camera laws and surveillance laws pertaining to you and your property.
 Your first priority is to keep your home safe, of course, though there are a few laws that you need to be aware of so you can ensure you are surveilling your property legally.

 Before you purchase or install your new home security system, you need to cross-reference your federal, state, and county laws to ensure you are following proper protocol.
 Local laws can differ between states and counties, so it’s important to double-check local security standards before implementing your new security system.